top of page

 Grow Your Own

 Growing your own fruits, vegetables, and herbs is a powerful way to reduce reliance on supermarket chains and save money.
 Even small spaces like balconies or windowsills can support container gardening.
 I personally can't grow shit so do as I say, not as I do on this one.
+Even a balcony garden is an investment in your emotional footing and financial independence.

 • Start with easy-to-grow plants like tomatoes, lettuce, or herbs.